Type of Student

 The Consortium's knowledge-based strategies are informed by First Nations derived local area research.

 For more information, contact the Indigenous Education and Community Engagement department.

 As a new student at VCC, you'll find a variety of opportunities that may assist you with your program planning, such as regularly scheduled information sessions and tours.
 Indigenous advisors can help with pre-admission services such as requesting band funding for your education and gathering your education records and transcripts for your application.

-VCC serves a large Indegenous population that is underrepresented in post-secondary education, and offers priority registration to qualified Indigenous students in all courses and programs.
+VCC serves a large Indigenous population that is underrepresented in post-secondary education, and offers priority registration to qualified Indigenous students in all courses and programs.
 Candidates are invited to self-declare when applying for admission to the college.
-For more information, please read our .

 Learn more about your program or course of interest online, find out about enrolment information, or book an appointment with an Indigenous advisor or program advisor who can assist you by interpreting the college's policies and develop an educational plan to meet your academic, career and life goals.
 They also help with your transition into VCC programs as well as transfers.
 Advisors are committed to help make your path to school and experience at VCC a successful one.

 To book an appointment, call 604.443.8453 or email firstname.lastname@example.org.